Cognitive Development

 2. Dual attention

-3. Awareness of Changes in the Physical to Differences in Perception
+3. Awareness of Difference in the Physical to Differences in Perception

 (√) Can You Give Me an Experience?

 You don’t understand?
-It’s okay.
-To understand you have to experience it.
+It’s okay, you have to feel it.

 Compare the two lessons and you will see how easy it is to teach children.

-Feel the flesh that is consciousness, and you feel the service the body has to the consciousness.
+Learning through the flesh is done through experience.
+During the lesson above: Feel the flesh that is consciousness, and you feel the service the body has to the mind.
 The body is the grounding wire to the brain.
 If you can’t feel “walking down” each the vertebrae, imagine pushing each vertebra down towards the ground.
 The directions are not about the parts of the body; it is about the movement (of attention through the body) and repose.
 Feel the five lines…live the lesson.

-To learn from movement, we have to experience it through sensations.
+To learn from movement you have to slow down.
 If your brain is spinning after you read this section, it is a sign that your body wants to explain these concepts, not your brain.
 Listen to the recording.
 Go Slow.
 Take your time.
 Do less.

 There is No Wrong Movement

 The most difficult challenge for movement teachers or researchers is remembering there are no wrong movements.
-Movement is used as an artist’s palette of discoveries and possibilities.
+Movement, even the most awkward, is used to discovery possibilities.

 Like in nature, the movements of infants fumble about until they succeed in the action.
 There is no judgment in the infant, just an innocence of exploration.
 WTM movement, like in nature, is always intended to help children learn about themselves.
 Teaching movement is usually done by “modeling” a movement, so it is done correctly.
 In contrast, with WTM movement, time and space allow children to explore how their own bodies move in relation to their perceptions.
 This learning from inside is probably one of the few opportunities young children get in a school day.